A lot of effort and energy goes into writing content of any sort.

 However, there are many reasons one might look for an alternative to Grammarly.
 Let’s explore some of them.

-Why Look for Grammarly Alternatives?
+Why Look for a Grammarly Alternative?

 People who have used Grammarly for a long time have faced problems like: